 Not every material is suitable for laser engraving.
 Here are the materials that are most suitable for laser engraving.

-- Natural materials: these encompass both hard and softwoods, latex, fiberboard, and paper.
+These encompass both hard and softwoods, latex, fiberboard, and paper.
 Softwood is the most preferred option in this category because it consumes less power than the rest.
 Paper materials are quite sensitive to work with because they are prone to burning by the laser beam.
 However, they can be cooled occasionally during the laser engraving process to avoid this.

-- Glass: like paper-based materials, glass is challenging to laser engrave on but can create some of the most beautiful engravings.
+Like paper-based materials, glass is challenging to laser engrave on but can create some of the most beautiful engravings.
 Glass comes with the risk of a fracture when a laser beam hits its surface exposing its natural crystal structures and grains.
 Work with glass if only if you are confident about your photo laser engraving skills.
 But if you can pull it off, you will certainly come up with visually appealing photos.

-- Plastics: when it comes to plastics, acrylic and a number of cast resins are the best to engrave on.
+When it comes to plastics, acrylic and a number of cast resins are the best to engrave on.
 Acrylic is as clear as glass which means it allows the laser beam to pass through without needing to adjust the printing speed and power parameters on the laser machine.

-- Metals: these are advantageous because they are heat-resistant and can easily keep the laser energy in line.
+These are advantageous because they are heat-resistant and can easily keep the laser energy in line.
 The only challenge is that metal needs a little more energy to carve them out.

 - Different materials produce different results